Sararhm/DOTA-dataset-project/Roboflow/README.md

    pip install ultralytics
    ```

-2. *you can choose to either download the dataset from Roboflow on your invironment (you can make changes) or link the desired workspace into your trainings(you can't make changes)*
+2. *You can choose to either download the dataset from Roboflow on your environment (you can make changes) or link the desired workspace into your trainings (you can't make changes)*
    **Export Dataset from Roboflow**:
    To download a dataset from Roboflow Universe, follow these steps:
    - Navigate to the dataset's Roboflow Universe page.